leonardobesen/rubrik-daily-check/README.md

-# rubrik-snapshot-forever-cleanup
+# rubrik-daily-check
- Python script to list all your Rubrik snapshots with Retention set to Forever, so it can be clean-up later
+ Python script to check your Rubrik enviroment health

 ## Dependencies
+- requests

 ## How to use it.